dasimmet/zig-devserver/README.md

 # Zig Dev Http Webserver

-a webserver that reloads the page when `zig build --watch` rebuilds your content
+a webserver that reloads the page when `zig build dev --watch` rebuilds your content

 try it with:

 ```
-zig build run --watch -Dopen-browser=index.html
+zig build dev --watch -Dopen-browser=index.html
 ```

 and then edit `src/index.html` and have the browser tab reload.